-LIST OF COURSES: , ()
+LIST OF COURSES: Will No

-PART I: , p Ü
+PART I:

-AREA 'A': CORE COURSES \bigcirc
+AREA 'A' : GORE GOURSES ()

-A1: Human Growth & Development Ö
+A1: Human Growth & Development O.

 A2: Contemporary India and Education C

-A3: Learning, Teaching and Assessment 0
+A3: Learning, Teaching and Assessment O O

-A4: Pedagogy of Teaching (Special Reference to Disability) ANY ONE a) Science b) Mathematics c) Social Studies 0
+A4:Pedagogy of Teaching (Special Reference to Disability) ANY ONE a) Science b) Mathematics c) Social Studies O O

-A5: Pedagogy of Teaching (Special Reference to Disability) ANY ONE a) Hindi b) English 0
+N5: Pedagogy of Teaching (Special Reference to Disability) ANY ONE) Hindi) English 0

-AREA B: CROSS DISABILITY AND INCLUSION 0
+REA B: CROSS DISABILITY AND INCLUSION 0

-Note: 0
+ote: 0

-a.
-All student-teachers will be learning about all disabilities in theory and practical. b.
-All student-teachers will be learning about one more disability over and above the main disability specialization in practical and field engagement courses c.
-In case of student-teachers with disability; the choice of two optional courses from B-10 or B-11 can be chosen on case to case basis (e.g. Student-teachers with VI and HI may opt for courses that are appropriate for them across/only from B10 & B11).
-0 0
+All student-teachers will be learning about all disabilities in theory and practical.
+All student-teachers will be learning about one more disability over and above the main sability specialization in practical and field engagement courses In case of student-teachers with disability; the choice of two optional courses from B-10 B-11 can be chosen on case to case basis (e.g. Student-teachers with VI and HI may of for courses that are appropriate for them across only from B10 & B11).
+0

-36: Inclusive Education 0
+: Inclusive Education 0

-37: Introduction to Sensory Disabilities (VI, HI, Deaf-Blind) j $\mid c$
+: Introduction to Sensory Disabilities (VI, HI, Deaf-Blind) 0

-88: Introduction to Neuro - Developmental Disabilities (LD, ID, ASD) () C
+: Introduction to Neuro - Developmental Disabilities (LD, ID, ASD) o

-9: Introduction to Locomotor & Multiple Disabilities (CP, MD) C
+Introduction to Locomotor & Multiple Disabilities (CP, MD) 9

-10: Skill-based Optional Course (Cross Disability and Inclusion) ANY ONE Guidance and Counselling Early Childhood Care & Education Applied Behavioural Analysis Dy.
+Skill-based Optional Course (Cross Disability and Inclusion) ANY ONE uidance and Counselling arly Childhood Care & Education pplied Behavioural Analysis Dy.
 Registrar (Acad.)
-University of Rajesthan University JAIPUR University JAIPUR University JAIPUR ONE 4